 Our strong partnerships with institutions like the Nantes School of Art and the Nantes School of Architecture contribute to the creative atmosphere here.
 We’ve formed an alliance with other leading institutions in Nantes to unite and enrich engineering, management, architecture and creativity.
 Through our network, you’ll work with faculty members who have extensive industry experience, researchers who specialise in a diverse range of fields and corporate and creative partners in need of real solutions.

 Ranked in the top 20 schools for art and design globally, the GSA's Innovation School is a creative collective of researchers, teaching faculty members and master’s and doctoral students.
 Together, we address complex issues through innovative design practices and customised community engagement to help improve individual and collective well-being.

 Our core expertise is the development and expression of collaborative creativity.
 We co-create new products, systems and services for a preferable future, as well as develop the capabilities needed to realise and sustain that innovation.
 In other words, we develop creative communities to effect transformational change.

-InDI’s partnership with Highlands and Islands Enterprise complements the programme, giving you access to innovative creative industry projects in the region.
+The Innovation School’s partnership with Highlands and Islands Enterprise complements the programme, giving you access to innovative creative industry projects in the region.
 The GSA also operates a campus in Singapore in partnership with the Singapore Institute of Technology, with teaching and research focused on design’s role in the changing and culturally diverse economic environment.

 The MSc in Management and Entrepreneurship in the Creative Economy is an alternative to an MBA or MFA programme.
 It offers you a uniquely creative culture with a degree from a respected and socially responsible business and management school.